verrazzano/verrazzano/examples/multicluster/hello-helidon/README.md

 ## Prerequisites

 Create a multicluster Verrazzano installation with one admin and one managed cluster, and register the managed cluster.
-Instructions on how to do this can be found [here](https://verrazzano.io/docs/setup/multicluster/multicluster/).
+Instructions for how to do this are [here](https://verrazzano.io/docs/setup/multicluster/multicluster/).

 The Hello World Helidon application deployment artifacts are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/multicluster/hello-helidon`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.